Jubilation as Awgu people assure Ugwuanyi of adequate security support – The Sun Nigeria

 Saying that government would not have been expected to just fold its arms in the light of a disturbing security report about the activities of these criminals, the governor said the whole forest would be cleared and opened up to make it unattractive to criminals.

-He also said his government would do whatever it would take to make Enugu State unattractive to criminals, adding that he was proud of Enugu’s status as one of the country’s peaceful states and would ensure nobody was allowed to damage that reputation.
+He also said his government will do whatever it will take to make Enugu State unattractive to criminals, adding that he is proud of Enugu’s status as one of the country’s peaceful states and would ensure nobody is allowed to damage that reputation.

-Governor Ugwuanyi used the opportunity of this second visit to reassure the people of his vow to ensure even development of the entire state, adding that opening up the forest would help unleash the agricultural potentials of the area by making it easier for farmers to have access to the farmlands that would come alive in the wake of the clearing exercise.
+Governor Ugwuanyi used the opportunity of this second visit to reassure the people of his vow to ensure even development of the entire state, adding that opening up the forest will help unleash the agricultural potentials of the area by making it easier for farmers to have access to the farmlands that will come alive in the wake of the clearing exercise.

 “I have no doubt that our tourism sector will benefit immensely from the caves and other tourism and cultural assets that government activities in the forest will unravel,” the governor said.